yuanshunning/pickit-docs/docs/documentation/region-of-interest/attach_the_roi_box_to_the_robot_base_for_picking_objects_from_a_big_bin.rst

    <div class="callout-yellow">

 | To define the ROI box, **robot communication should be active**.
-  (verify the **V** icon in the green bar at the top of the Pick-it interface)
+  (verify the **V** icon in the green bar at the top of the Pickit interface)
-| For Universal Robots, when you don't have the Pick-it URCap installed,
+| For Universal Robots, when you don't have the Pickit URCap installed,
   you explicitly need to run the
   `Robot\_communication <http://support.pickit3d.com/article/36-pick-it-robot-programs>`__
   program to have an active communication.